 Bread dumplings are a dish that every Austrian knows from dinners at grandma’s house.
 Traditionally made with eggs, these Cranberry Bread Dumplings by Melina Kutelas are held together with ground flax seeds.
-Fresh cranberries, parsley, and chopped almonds not only make these dumplings festive and pretty to look at, they also taste amazing.
+Fresh cranberries, parsley, and chopped almonds not only make these dumplings festive and pretty to look at, but they also taste amazing.
 Served alongside a red wine mushroom sauce, the two go together like no other.
-Add them to your holiday spread, or alongside a veggie loaf or just make them on their own.
+Add them to your holiday spread, or alongside a veggie loaf, or just make them on their own.

 2. Savory Smoked Tofu and Mushroom Strudel

 Whether it’s savory or sweet, strudel is a dish that anyone can get behind — it’s easy to make and perfect for parties and potlucks.
 In this Savory Smoked Tofu and Mushroom Strudel by Philipp Ertl, smoked tofu, Chestnut mushrooms, and other vegetables are enveloped in a warm, flaky puff pastry crust.
 A dollop of cashew sour cream goes perfectly with its warm, smoky flavors.
-Even though this is really simple and adaptable, if you stick to the seasoning, you will be able to create a wonderful dish with very little effort.
+Even though this is simple and adaptable, if you stick to the seasoning, you will be able to create a wonderful dish with very little effort.

 3. Nut Roast With Cranberry Orange Compote

-This Nut Roast With Cranberry Orange Compote by Holly Jade is packed full of protein and goodness, with no added sugar and is 100 percent tasty.
+This Nut Roast With Cranberry Orange Compote by Holly Jade is packed full of protein and goodness, with no added sugar, and is 100 percent tasty.
 It’s made with a mixture of walnuts, pecans, hazelnuts, and cashews to create a flavorsome, moist, and textured entrée.
 A seasonal cranberry orange compote is complementary to this festive dish.
 This would be the perfect dish to serve up for your holiday dinner along with seasonal vegetables.

 4. Sweet Potato and Eggplant Casserole

 Packed with hearty roasted veggies and chickpeas, this Sweet Potato and Eggplant Casserole by Anarki “AJ” Tjon Affo is the perfect blend of savory and sweet!
-Baked eggplant absorbs the rich tastes of tomato, chili, garlic, and spices to give delicious, intense flavor in every bite.
+Baked eggplant absorbs the rich taste of tomato, chili, garlic, and spices to give delicious, intense flavor in every bite.
 Perfect for a holiday dinner.